 Lubricants applied directly to the skin are a great solution for vaginal dryness, but choosing the right one is important.
 Two main features of lubricants–whether they add moisture to the skin and/or whether they seal in moisture–should be considered when making your choice.
 Unfortunately, most commonly used lubricants are neither moisturizing nor do they seal in moisture!
-See chart 1, page 5.
 After choosing a few, experiment with different lubricant samples to find the one(s) which feel the best to you.

-For the Vaginal Renewal Program®, we recommend lubricants which both add moisture and seal the moisture in place.
+For the Vaginal Renewal Program®, we recommend lubricants which both add moisture and seal or hold the moisture in place.

 How to Moisturize:

 You can use your moisturizing lubricant just like you would a facial moisturizer, except it’s used on your vulva.
 Smooth it on any time during the day that you feel dry.
-You can also insert it into your vagina using a needle-less syringe or dropper, at bedtime, to moisturize your vaginal tissues all night long.
-Insert 1-3 ml when you go to bed, and sleep on a towel.
-Most women soak that entire amount up; if you try 3 ml and find some comes out as discharge, try less the next night.
+You can also insert it into your vagina using a needle-less syringe or dropper, at bedtime, to moisturize your vaginal tissues all night long if you experience significant discomfort due to skin rubbing or sticking together during the day.
+If you follow the internal massage portion of the program you do not need to do this.
+Insert 1 ml when after lying down.
+Most women soak that entire amount up.

 If you are experiencing vaginal dryness , the moisturizing portion of the Vaginal Renewal Program® is very important.
 Fortunately, it is neither time-consuming nor particularly inconvenient for most women.
 Many women find that doing the external massage prior to sexual contact also boosts their pleasure by increasing arousal.
 If you use male condoms, and find that there is too much friction or that they seem to break easily, massage and lubricate yourself prior to penetration.
 Often condoms do not have enough lubrication in the package to last for a whole session, so add your own both on the inside of the tip of the condom, and on the outside.